LSEG-API-Samples/Example.RDP.DotNETCore.SymbologyConversion/README.md

 ```

-Below sample is an output when you run the command line.
-It will returns three set of array inside the data object.
+Below sample is output when you run the command line.
+It will return three sets of the array inside the data object.
 Each of element inside the array is field value for the fields the application request from the server.
-In this case, it returns all available fields because user does not specify fields list.
+In this case, it returns all available fields because the user does not specify the fields list.

 ```
 $./EDPSymbologyConvert --universe IBM.N,037833100,TH0001010014 -o csvoutputIBM.csv --verbose